xivanalysis/xivanalysis/src/parser/jobs/blm/NOTES.md

 LL vs Circle of Power buff comparison
 - added under LeyLines.
 It gives you the percentage of how long you've been in the circle.
+- Now enhanced to track actual LL duration during the fight and show on the timeline

 Scathe use outside of finishers